 I’ve had this yearning to explore other options for my career and I’m happy to say I have found the perfect thing for me in this season of my life.
 When I setout to find that perfect thing I wanted it to involve as many of my interests as possible.
 I’ve been doing software for 15 years, so I could give or take that aspect of my interests.
 What I really love about in software is the people.
 I love being a manager.
 I also wanted to find something that involves espresso, music and photography.
 It has been tremendously difficult finding something that let me mix them all together.
 But, I did.

 I was at a party over the holiday break and a friend of a friend that works at Starbucks was there and we chatted it up for a bit.
 It turns out we have all the same interests.
 He was telling me that as a barista manager at Starbucks he’s able to help people grow from entry-level baristas to barista leaders and a lot of his job is mentoring, encouraging and directing the store.
 Management?
 Check.
 Espresso.
 Check.
 Then he started tell me about their Friday night live music sessions and that he often sits in with the band.
 They mostly play the classics, but with a neo-jazz take.
 Music?
 Check.
 He also mentioned that he takes photos of the bands that play and of course takes photos of all the great latte art as they hit the counter.
 Photography?
 Check.
+Howard Schultz is now taking great coffee seriously and needs a team of people on the ground that believe in the same mission.

 I know it’s not perfect and I know I will miss software, but at this season in my life I’m convinced that being a Starbucks Barista Manager provides the best of all the worlds of my interest.
 So as of today, April 1st.
 I will hang up my IDE and put on my green apron as very proud and determined-to-succeed Starbucks Barista Manager!!!